 Before You Dredge those Calamari Rings

 So you have your calamari and they are clean and ready to go.
 Stop!
-Make sure that your calamari are not wet.
+Make sure that your calamari are not still frozen, cold or wet.
 Particularly, if you have thawed them from the freezer.

 Take a paper towel and blot the calamari until all the excess water has been soaked up by the paper towel.
 This make take more than one paper towel.
 That's ok.
 Make sure that they are fairly dry so that when you dunk them in the egg wash it will stick to the calamari rings .
 Then when they hit the fryer, the flour coating won't fall off the calamari rings and you will get a crispy calamari ring.